grunwaldlab/supplementary-poppr-2.0/README.md

 # Supplementary Material for poppr 2.0 manuscript

-This repository contains supplemental materials relating to the manuscript submitted to Frontiers called "Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality" By Zhian Kamvar (@zkamvar), Jonah Brooks (@JonahBrooks), and Nik Grunwald (@grunwald).
+This repository contains supplemental materials relating to the manuscript submitted to Frontiers called "Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality" By Zhian N. Kamvar ([@zkamvar](https://github.com/zkamvar)), Jonah C. Brooks ([@JonahBrooks](https://github.com/JonahBrooks)), and Niklaus J. Grünwald ([@grunwald](https://github.com/grunwald)).

 # Citation

-Cite this supplementary material as:
+Please cite this supplementary material as:

 > ZN Kamvar, JC Brooks, and NJ Grünwald.
 2015.
-Supplementray Material for Frontiers Plant Genetics and Genomics 'Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality'.
+Supplementary Material for Frontiers Plant Genetics and Genomics 'Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality'.
 DOI: XXX.

 # Setup